The Bears Ears Inter-Tribal Coalition is hiring an Operations and Administration Coordinator!

 The Bears Ears Inter-Tribal Coalition (Coalition) is comprised of five tribes—Hopi, Navajo Nation, Ute Mountain Ute, Ute Indian Tribe, and Zuni Tribe—that successfully advocated for the creation of the Bears Ears National Monument and were also tasked with collaborative management of the Monument.
 RLF acts as fiscal sponsor for the Bears Ears Inter-Tribal Coalition Project (“Project”); the Project operates for the benefit of the Coalition.

-The Operations and Administration Coordinator will play a key role in supporting the operations of the Project at large by helping to track timelines and activities.
+The Operations and Administration Coordinator reports to the Operations Manager and will play a key role in supporting the operations of Project at large by helping to track timelines and activities.
 These may include but are not limited to working on grant management and reporting, event and program planning and execution, as well as internal process development and refinement.
 As the Project looks to serve the five Tribes in the most efficient and culturally appropriate manner, the Operations and Administration Coordinator will work towards the outlined strategic directives by proactively suggesting and incorporating feedback from the Tribes and Project staff.
-This is a temporary position for nine months with an opportunity to extend based on funding.
+This is a part-time temporary position for up to nine months, and may be extended based on funding and project needs.

-The Operations and Administration Coordinator reports to the Operations Manager.
-This position may travel at least once every quarter and during peak periods could be traveling up to 5% of their time during any given month.
-There is a preference for the position to be located in the four-corners area: New Mexico, Arizona, Utah, or Colorado.
-This temporary, part-time position is non-exempt and duties are outlined below.
+Travel and Location Requirements: This position may travel at least once every quarter and during peak periods could be traveling up to 5% of their time during any given month.
+There is a preference for the position to be located in the Four Corners area: New Mexico, Arizona, Utah, or Colorado.

 - Work closely with the Operations Manager to oversee the grant proposal process by drafting proposals for grants, coordinating the review process, and ensuring materials are finalized for submission in a timely manner.
 Proposal creation may include contributing to narratives, project plans, or simple budgets.